J-Sek/Fitness-ChatBot/src/Fitness.ChatBot/README.md

     msbot clone services --name "Fitness.ChatBot" --luisAuthoringKey <LUIS-authoring-key> --code-dir "." --location westus --sdkLanguage "CSharp" --folder deploymentScripts/msbotClone --verbose
     ```

-    **Note**: Once the Luis service application is created, change the value of `LuisConfiguration` variable in Fitness.ChatBotBot.cs with the Luis service name, which can be found in Fitness.ChatBot.bot file (it should be `Fitness.ChatBot_core-bot-LUIS`).
+    **Note**: Once the Luis service application is created, change the value of `LuisConfiguration` variable in FitnessBot.cs with the Luis service name, which can be found in Fitness.ChatBot.bot file (it should be `Fitness.ChatBot_core-bot-LUIS`).

 - Run the bot from a terminal or from Visual Studio, choose option A or B.